 It is thought that one of the first puppies was gifted to Lord Tweedmouth’s son, who had a red Irish Setter.
 And it is believed that breeding his new Golden pup with his red Setter was how the deep red Golden Retrievers came about.
 The English cream color came about after breeding the palest Golden Retrievers together.

 With the Golden Retrievers’ popularity came the chance to travel and see the world.
 With travel came transatlantic breeding, and after centuries of local breeding came different Golden Retriever subtypes.
 Although there is only one Golden Retriever breed, there are three distinct subtypes of Golden Retriever: American, Canadian, and English.

 The American is most prevalent in America, the Canadian in Canada, and the English in Europe and Australia.
 Each subtype has its own breed standard set by the American Kennel Club, the Canadian Kennel Club, and the Kennel Club (KC), respectively.

 That’s right, there are three subtypes of Golden Retriever, and here we are going to learn about the English Golden Retriever, also known as the English Cream.
 The English Cream Golden Retriever is not a mix.
 Although there is only one Golden Retriever breed, there are slight differences between them all.
 These differences may or may not determine which subtype you choose for you and your family.
 The English Cream is known as the English Cream because he is, well, English.
 And because he is more likely to be lighter in color.

 English Creams also go by different names, particularly in America.
 Other names include the Rare White European Retrievers or Exquisite Platinum Imported Golden Retrievers.
 Contrary to popular belief, there are more differences to learn about than just his paler color.
 But make no mistake about it, the English Cream is most popular for its shiny white coat!
 Let’s jump straight in!

-According to those that work with English Cream Golden Retrievers, there is a clear difference between the English Creams and his American sibling.
+According to those who work with English Cream Golden Retrievers, there is a clear difference between the English Creams and his American sibling.
 English Creams are calmer and seem more mature compared to the American Goldens.
 English Creams are rarely hyper or overly boisterous, whereas many American Goldens are.